 HIST-300A Ancient Greece, 3 cr.
 Social, political, and intellectual history of Greece, from the age of Homer through the Peloponnesian War.
 Readings include selections from the poetry, drama, history, and philosophy of the period.
+Prereg.: Two courses in history or consent of instructor.

 HIST-300B Ancient Rome, 3 cr.
 The history of Rome from prehistoric cultures to the end of the Roman Empire.
+Prereq.: Two courses in history or consent of instructor.

 HIST-301 Medieval Europe, 3. cr.
 Major themes of the Middle Ages in Europe with emphasis on Western Europe.
+Prereg.: Two courses in history or consent of instructor.

 HIST-302A Age of Renaissance, 3 cr.
 The political and cultural history of Italy and Northern Europe from 1300-1600.
+Prereg.: Two courses in history or consent of instructor.

 HIST-302B Age of the Reformation, 3 cr.
 The religious crisis within Roman Catholicism and the genesis and growth of the Protestant movement.
+Prereq.: Two courses in history or consent of instructor.

 HIST-303 Europe During the Ancien Regime - Seventeenth and Eighteenth Centuries, 3 cr.
 The political, economic, social, and intellectual development of Europe in the seventeenth and eighteenth centuries.
+Prereq.: Two courses in history or consent of instructor.

 HIST-304 Europe in the Age of Revolution, 1789-1871, 3 cr.
 The historical forces in European society from the French Revolution to the completion of the unification processes.
+Prereq.: Two courses in history or consent of instructor.

 HIST-305 Europe in the Age of Imperialism, 1871-1919, 3 cr.
 The historical forces in European society during the period of great territorial expansion and rivalry culminating in the First World War.
+Prereq.: Two courses in history or consent of instructor

 HIST-306 Europe in the Age of Ferment, 1919-Present, 3 cr.
 European history in the time of recurrent warfare, dislocation, authoritarianism, and reappraisal.
+Prereq.: Two courses in history or consent of instructor.